awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-codebuild-project-projectsourceversion.md

 ## Properties<a name="aws-properties-codebuild-project-projectsourceversion-properties"></a>

 `SourceIdentifier`  <a name="cfn-codebuild-project-projectsourceversion-sourceidentifier"></a>
 An identifier for a source in the build project\.
+The identifier can only contain alphanumeric characters and underscores, and must be less than 128 characters in length\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)